MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad.md

 - Use Microsoft Identity Manager (MIM).
 To utilize MIM, see [Microsoft Identity Manager in SharePoint Servers 2016 and 2019](/sharepoint/administration/microsoft-identity-manager-in-sharepoint-server-2016).
   - There should be two agents inside the MIM Synchronization Service Manager UX after MIM is set up.
 One agent is used to import user profiles from the source IDP to the MIM database.
 The other agent is used to export user profiles from the MIM database to the SharePoint UPSA.

-During the synchronization, the following three properties need to be provided to the UPSA:
+During the synchronization, the following three properties must be provided to the UPSA:

 - `SPS-ClaimID`
 - `SPS-ClaimProviderID`